 Under natural conditions, all lands along watercourses and shorelines are subject to periodic flooding.
-Bank/bluff instability and erosion (collectively referred to as "erosion" problems) along watercourses and shorelines also occur due to natural causes.
+Bank/bluff instability and erosion along watercourses and shorelines also occur due to natural causes.
 Land use practices have tended to aggravate flood and erosion problems.
 These practices include deforestation, agricultural land clearing, urbanization, and the filling and draining of wetlands.

-Flooding and bank instability/erosion can result in the following critical problems:
+Flooding and bank instability/erosion can result in critical problems such as:

-To prevent and control flooding and erosion CA carry out remedial projects such as preventing the entry of floodwater to a specific site and stabilizing channel slopes.
+To prevent and control flooding and erosion, Conservation Authorities carry out remedial projects such as preventing the entry of floodwater to a specific site and stabilizing channel slopes.

 Class Environmental Assessment for Remedial Flood and Erosion Control Projects

-The Class Environmental Assessment for Remedial Flood and Erosion Control Projects (Class EA) establishes a planning and approval process for a variety of remedial flood and erosion control projects that may be carried out by CAs.
+The Class Environmental Assessment for Remedial Flood and Erosion Control Projects (Class EA) establishes a planning and approval process for a variety of remedial flood and erosion control projects that may be carried out by Conservation Authorities.
 The most current Class EA was approved on June 10, 2013.
-This Class EA amended the 2002 Class EA document that was approved through a provincial Order in Council (O.C.
-1381/2002), which updated a Class EA process approved in 1993.

-The Class EA sets out procedures and environmental planning principles for CAs to follow to plan, design, evaluate, implement and monitor a remedial flood and erosion control project so that environmental effects are considered as required under the Environmental Assessment Act.
-This Class EA allows CAs to undertake these projects without applying for formal approval under the Environmental Assessment Act, on the condition that the planning and design process outlined in the Class EA is followed and that all other necessary federal and provincial approvals are obtained.
+The Class EA sets out procedures and environmental planning principles for Conservation Authorities to follow to plan, design, evaluate, implement and monitor a remedial flood and erosion control project so that environmental effects are considered as required under the Environmental Assessment Act.
+This Class EA allows Conservation Authorities to undertake these projects without applying for formal approval under the Environmental Assessment Act, on the condition that the planning and design process outlined in the Class EA is followed and all other necessary federal and provincial approvals are obtained.